 - Where bankruptcy debts as well as the expenses in relation to bankruptcy have either been paid off or are secured as per the satisfaction of the adjudicating authority.

-The modified order as passed after the passing of original discharge order shall be applicable on all the creditors whose debts remain due thereby forming a part of the bankruptcy process.
+The modified order as passed after the passing of the original discharge order shall be applicable to all the creditors whose debts remain due thereby forming a part of the bankruptcy process.

-By having a glance of the above described brief process it is evident that bankruptcy gives a possible way to the bankrupt to cope and renovate himself.
+By having a glance at the above described brief process it is evident that bankruptcy gives a possible way to the bankrupt to cope and renovate himself.
 It depends on the decision of the bankrupt as to what he decides in such a situation.
-Bankruptcy is a situation which can be resolved by being calm and controlling the finances which will thereby act as the greatest stress reliever.
-It is a onetime situation which can be tapped if detected within due time.
+Bankruptcy is a situation that can be resolved by being calm and controlling the finances which will thereby act as the greatest stress reliever.
+It is a one-time situation that can be tapped if detected within due time.

 People wait until the last minute to approach the bankruptcy lawyer’s office because they don’t want to be in the bankruptcy lawyer’s office.
 We at MUDS hope that people recognize that bankruptcy is still an option for them and that the only requirement is that the bankrupt needs to be proactive and vigilant in resolving the bankruptcy as early it can be done.

-Hope this blog was informative in providing a deep insight of the bankruptcy process for individuals and partnership firms.
+Hope this blog was informative in providing a deep insight into the bankruptcy process for individuals and partnership firms.
 Stay connected with MUDS for more updates.